 A course emphasizing basic accounting techniques and their use in preparing and analyzing financial statements and in making managerial decisions.
 This course will show the relationship of the cost function to other accounting and organizational functions.
 Students will acquire an understanding of costs and cost behavior as well as acquiring the skills to use cost information for planning and control decisions.
+Prerequisite: Three undergraduate credits in accounting.
 Three credits.